raspberrypilearning/cd-dice-roller/en/step_7.md

 ## Reroll the unselected dice

-In this step you'll add the option to reroll the dice that the user has not selected, I.E. not turned yellow.
+In this step, you'll add the option to reroll the dice that the user has not selected, i.e., not turned yellow.
 This is a useful feature that is required for games like Yahtzee.
 You'll set up a second button to do this.

 --- task ---